Diploma in Pharmaceutical Science (N73)

 Careers

-Your PHARM diploma will open doors to many careers.
-Here are some roles that you can look forward to:
+Your PHARM diploma will open doors to many careers, including:

 • Pharmacy Technician